 Claxton-Hepburn Medical Center/Claxton Medical, P.C. ("CHMC") recognizes the problem that fraud and other deliberate or accidental misconduct in the healthcare industry pose to society.
 CHMC seeks to eliminate misconduct through the Corporate Compliance Program.
 CHMC is committed to maintaining an effective Corporate Compliance Program in accordance with applicable law and guidance from state and federal healthcare authorities.
 The provisions of this Compliance Plan have been developed to create an effective Corporate Compliance Program.
 This Compliance Program is designed to prevent errors or misconduct; to detect errors or misconduct if they occur; and to enhance the reputation of CHMC and its employees as ethical providers of healthcare services.
 Service in healthcare is the highest calling.
 Integrity and trust are essential to our services.
 Our patients are entitled to rely on that trust.
 They are to be treated at all times with respect and dignity.

-The Corporate Compliance Program at CHMC is a mandatory, self-monitoring program to assure our compliance with all federal, state and local laws applicable to health care.
+The Corporate Compliance Program at CHMC is a mandatory, self-monitoring program to ensure our compliance with all federal, state and local laws applicable to healthcare.